This is the multi-page printable view of this section. Click here to print.

 kubectl -n clickhouse-copier create -f ./kubernetes/copier-configmap.yaml

-The task01.xml file has many parameters to take into account explained in the clickhouse-copier documentation.
-Important to note that it is needed a FQDN for the zookeeper nodes and clickhouse server that are valid for the cluster.
+The task01.xml file has many parameters to take into account explained in the repo for clickhouse-copier.
+Important to note that it is needed a FQDN for the Zookeeper nodes and ClickHouse® server that are valid for the cluster.
 As the deployment creates a new namespace, it is recommended to use a FQDN linked to a service.
 For example zookeeper01.svc.cluster.local.
 This file should be adapted to both clusters topologies and to the needs of the user.

 The zookeeper.xml file is pretty straightforward with a simple 3 node ensemble configuration.